Oscars vs. Vanity Fair After-Party Style

 After the Oscars comes the outfit change.

-Every year following the Academy Awards, Vanity Fair throws their annual after party—and, as you already know, it comes with its own set of fashion standards.
+Every year following the Academy Awards, Vanity Fair throws their annual after-party—and, as you already know, it comes with its own set of fashion standards.

 A-lists can choose to dress more casually (swap gowns for minis), turn up the sexy (swap high necks for naked dresses)...they can really do whatever they want.
 Which makes witnessing their second wardrobe choice so fun!